Politicians, TLAs, and Assassinations

 Fingerprints on cardboard fade away quickly.
-That the after-assassination investigation collected his print there during means Wallace had been in the "snipers nest" at or about the time of the shooting.
+That the after-assassination investigation collected his print there means Wallace must have been in the "snipers nest" at or about the time of the shooting.

 Six different witnesses place a man matching Wallace's description in the window of the depository.
 No witness places Oswald there.
 Witnesses are unreliable, but Oswald and Wallace looked nothing alike.

-James Worrell identified a "running man in the dark sport jacket" who matched Wallace's description exiting the rear entrance of the Book Depository three minutes after the shots.
+James Worrell identified a "running man in the dark sports jacket" who matched Wallace's description exiting the rear entrance of the Book Depository three minutes after the shots.

 LBJ reportedly ducked to the floor of his limo two cars behind JFK before the first shot.
-This is also reportedly debunked.
+This is also allegedly debunked.

 LBJ reportedly ordered the plastic roof removed from the limo despite the cool weather.
-This is also reportedly debunked.
+This is also allegedly debunked.

 LBJ called Dr. Crenshaw after Oswald was shot and demanded a faked 'deathbed confession' from Oswald.
 Dr. Crenshaw himself stated this in an interview that is available on YouTube.